-How to make Homemade Nut Butter – 4 Ways – Learn how to make healthy and delicious homemade peanut butter, almond butter, pecan butter and creamy cashew butter.
+How to make Nut Butter – 4 Ways – Learn how to make healthy and delicious homemade peanut butter, almond butter, pecan butter and creamy cashew butter.
 These recipes are simple and easy to customize using either a Vitamix or a food processor.

-Today, we’re going to be focusing on:
+Today, we’re going to be focusing on how to make:

 Plus, it’s easy to switch things up depending on what you like.
 You can get as creative as you want with your flavors by adding: